TechSupportz/Quizzo-flutter/README.md

 # quizzo

-A sinple quiz app made using Flutter
+A simple quiz app made using Flutter

 ## Getting Started